 Dr. Trevor G. DeSouza is a pediatric neurologist certified by the American Board of Psychiatry and Neurology and the American Board of Pediatrics.
-He is one of the few board certified pediatric neurologists in New Jersey with expertise in electromyography and neuromuscular diseases, a sub-specialization he earned at New York's Montefiore Medical Center/Albert Einstein College of Medicine, where he also worked at the Headache and Epilepsy Centers and completed a three-year fellowship in pediatric neurology.
+He completed a fellowship in Pediatric Neurology at New York’s Montefiore Medical Center/Albert Einstein College of Medicine.
+Additionally, he worked at the Headache and Epilepsy Center at the Institute.

-Since 1998, Dr. DeSouza has been recognized as a "Top Doctor" several times by NJ Monthly magazine and is consistently listed among "The Best Doctors in America" in a survey conducted by Woodward/White, Inc. Dr. DeSouza has been named one of "America's Top Doctors" (Child Neurology), in a survey conducted by U.S. News and World Report in partnership with Castle Connolly Medical, LTD.
+Since 1998, Dr. DeSouza has been recognized as a “Top Doctor” several times by New Jersey Monthly magazine and is consistently listed among “The Best Doctors in America” in a survey conducted by Woodward/White, Inc. Dr. DeSouza has been named one of “America’s Top Doctors” (Child Neurology), in a survey conducted by U.S. News and World Report in partnership with Castle Connolly Medical, Ltd.

-Erb's palsy patients from the tri-state area come to the Brachial Plexus Center established by Dr. DeSouza for evaluation, treatment, and surgical consideration.
-Dr. DeSouza has also received intensive training in the use of innovative therapies such as BOTOX® injection, which improves motor function in children with cerebral palsy.
+Dr. DeSouza has also received intensive training in the use of innovative therapies such as Botox ® injection, which improves motor function in children with cerebral palsy.
 He has specialized training in vagus nerve programming, which can be used for intractable epilepsy.
-Dr. DeSouza also performs electrodiagnostic testing (electromyography and nerve conduction studies).

-Dr. DeSouza is associated with the Tourette's Syndrome Association and has treated several hundreds patients with this disorder.
-He has also participated in medical research studies and has co-authored articles on this and other topics, including electromyography and neuromuscular diseases, for publications such as Neurology, The Journal of Pediatrics, The Journal of Neuro-Oncology, The Annals of Neurology, and The American Journal of Medical Genetics.
+He has also participated in medical research studies and has co-authored articles on Tourette syndrome and other topics, including electromyography and neuromuscular diseases, for publications such as Neurology, The Journal of Pediatrics, The Journal of Neuro-Oncology, the Annals of Neurology, and The American Journal of Medical Genetics.